gretelai/synthetic-data-genomics/EXPERIMENTS.md

 ```

 ## Run Map.ipynb
 Next, open `./research_paper_code/notebooks/map.ipynb` in Jupyter notebook, and choose Kernel->Run All.
 This will run through the R-studio code in this repository that recreates the results from the original paper.
-Note that even on a fast computer, this code may take up to 3 days to run.
 As data is generated, you will see plots and data files generated in the following formats:

 ```
 (base) redlined@redlined-980:~/GitHub/synthetic-data-genomics/mice_data_set/out$ head lm_plantaris_1_79646.csv